Annual Bud Billiken parade brings best of Chicago together

-CHICAGO -- Along King Drive, the largest parade in Chicago and an end of summer tradition.
+CHICAGO -- Along King Drive, the largest parade in Chicago and an end of summer tradition took place.

 This is the 88th year for the Bud Billiken parade, a chance to celebrate.